rauhul/ece411/documents/PROGRESS_REPORT.md

 - Rauhul redesigned the caches for parameterized instantiation, implemented the control hazard detection, implemented data forwarding, redeisgned the pipeline control propogation, created the branch prediction/eviction write buffer/performance counters design diagrams, and tested everything
 - Kyung Jae started the data forwarding logic

+## Checkpoint 4
+Mar 9, 2018 – Apr 15, 2018

+This week we added 3 features to our pipeline, a set of software-visible performance counters, an eviction write buffer and static branch prediction.

+We added the performance counters to our stage_MEM, so that they can intercept reads and writes to the memory addresses assigned to each counter.
+Each counter is accessible through its assigned memory address and can be read via a load instruction and reset via a store instruction.

+We added an eviction write buffer to our L2 cache, which allows new cache data to be read into the cache before the writeback occurs.
+We also cache miss and hit signals coming from all the caches, these signals are consumed by the performance counters.

+Lastly we refactored the branch_controller to take a prediction from the branch_predictor and handle correct and incorrect predictions.
+Additionally it reports whether or not the prediction was correct, these signals are consumed by the performance counters.

+- Rauhul implemented the performance counters, eviction write buffer, static branch prediction, wrote the testcode and tested the design.